 No. 1 among the glass manufacturers

 Glashütte Eisch earned itself an excellent reputation among its customers.
-In the selection of preferred industrial partners by the German Glass and China Specialist Retail Association, Eisch has achieved first place seven times during the past ten years among all German glass manufacturers.
+In the selection of preferred industrial partners by the German Glass and China Specialist Retail Association, Eisch has achieved first place multiple times among all German glass manufacturers.